ngeiswei/ardour/gtk2_ardour/tracker/DOCUMENTATION.md

 # Ardour Tracker Editor

+## Overview

+The Tracker editor is a [music tracker](https://en.wikipedia.org/wiki/Music_tracker) integrated into Ardour.
+It allows to visualize and edit midi notes, controls and plugin automations with a tracker style interface.

+The important point is that it is fully integrated to Ardour in the sense that any change on the pianoroll view will affect the tracker view and vice versa.

 ### Channel column

 In Dec mode, the channel column begins from 1, like in Ardour.
 However, in Hex